ericpan64/DuGuo-Chinese-Reading-App/design/refactor1-overview.md

 - Get I/O functional

 ### User Stories (subset of Epics)
 - "What's this?
-Let me try it out!
+Let me try it out!"
 - "This is cool -- I let me make an account!"